-- the individual concerned abstaining from discussion, decision-making or providing advice relating to the relevant issue - the individual being excluded from the meeting(s) and any related correspondence or material in connection with the relevant issue (for example, a report for a Pensions Committee meeting) - a working group or sub-committee being established, excluding the individual concerned, to consider the matter outside of the formal meeting (where the terms of reference permit this to happen)
+- the individual concerned abstaining from discussion, decision-making or providing advice relating to the relevant issue - the individual being excluded from the meeting(s) and any related correspondence or material in connection with the relevant issue (for example, a report for a Pensions Committee meeting) - a working group or sub-committee being established, excluding the individual concerned, to consider the matter outside of the formal meeting (where the terms of reference permit this to happen) - If an adviser declares a conflict of interest, then a decision should be taken by the Assistant Director, Pension Fund Investments & Administration Fund in consultation with the Pension Committee Chair as to whether they can provide advice under these circumstances.
+The conflict should be declared ahead of the provision of any advice, and this requirement should be made clear to all advisors.
+If it is deemed that due to the conflict, they cannot provide advice, then an alternative adviser may be sought. - For third parties, the Assistant Director, Pension Fund Investments & Administration Fund) should ensure that they have adequate conflict management policies in place.
+Any dealings with those third parties should not take place until the Assistant Director, Pension Fund Investments & Administration Fund is satisfied that any conflicts which arise shall be managed appropriately.

-Provided that the Administering Authority (having taken any professional advice deemed to be required) is satisfied that the method of management is satisfactory, Hackney Council shall endeavour to avoid the need for an individual to resign due to a conflict of interest.
+Provided that the Administering Authority (having taken any professional advice deemed to be required) is satisfied that the method of management is satisfactory, the Council shall endeavour to avoid the need for an individual to resign due to a conflict of interest.
 However, where the conflict is considered to be so fundamental it cannot be effectively managed, or where a Pension Board member has an actual conflict of interest as defined in the Public Service Pensions Act 2013, the individual will be required to resign from the Committee, Board or appointment.